Consumer Products MDL-3047 Actively Recruiting Northern District of California

 Mountain View, California

 Operates YouTube.
-Allegations focus on autoplay, recommendation algorithms, and inadequate age verification.
+The YouTube lawsuit allegations focus on autoplay, recommendation algorithms, and inadequate age verification.

 The central legal question in this MDL is whether Section 230 of the Communications Decency Act protects social media platforms from these lawsuits.
 The outcome could reshape platform liability law.